AllenSWDB/allenswdb.github.io/databook/glossary.md

   In a system neuroscience setting, this often refers to the voltage over time measured with an electrode when an individual neuron produces an action potential.

+unit
+  A putative neuron in extracellular elecrophysiology, with varying degrees of confidence assigned to it.
+In extracellular electrophysiology, neurons are referred to as *units*, because we cannot guarantee that all the spikes assigned to one unit actually originate from a single cell.
+Unlike in two-photon imaging, where you can visualize each neuron throughout the entire experiment, with electrophysiology we can only “see” a neuron when it fires a spike.
+If a neuron moves relative to the probe, or if it’s far away from the probe, some of its spikes may get mixed together with those from other neurons.
+Because of this inherent ambiguity, quality metrics allow you to find the right units for your analysis.
+Even highly contaminated units can contain potentially valuable information about brain states, but certain types of analysis require more stringent quality thresholds to ensure that all of the included units are well isolated from their neighbors.

 :::